richardnadj/rekaf/README.md

 #### HTML ####

 Following structure is required for selector to work.
-(Using emmet tab complete for HTML)
+(Using Emmet tab complete for HTML)

 	div>span[data-orig-text=orig]+ul>li*3